DeltaProducts/OpenHardwareAPIs/README.md

   num_fans = num_fans - 1
 ```

-In the above code example the libonlp is the python library which internally defines the functions get_number_fans which provide total number of fans available in the system.
-The function fan_info_get(num_fans) will return the corresponding fan object and further operations like setting the fan's rpm and getting the fan's description e.t.c can be achieved.
+In the code example above, libonlp is the python library which internally defines the functions ‘get_number_fans'.
+This function provide total number of fans available in the system.

+We get the number of fans with 'fan_info_get(num_fans)' and loop through the count while setting fan RPM, and printing out the fan description.

 ## License
 Work In Progress..